masnes/financial_calculators/README.md

 ```

 Run the calculator with:
-    A starting contribution of 50000
+    A starting contribution of $50,000
-    The default interest rate
+    An inflation rate of 1.03
-    A compound rate of 1.07
+    An interest rate of 1.07
-    A yearly contribution of 10000
+    A yearly contribution of $10,000
-    Contributing for 10 years
+    15 years of contribution
-    Retiring in 30 years
+    and 30 years till retirement

-    Asking for 4 multipliers over your investment period
+    while showing how your money multiplies by at 4 periods over the time you
+    invest

 ```bash
 python interest.py -s 50000 -o 1.07 -c 10000 -n 15 -r 30 -m 4